Off the record: Poisoned atmosphere in Mid-East peace efforts

 "The inner circle is very different, different agenda with different understandings."

 I asked the minister whether the lack of a good personal relationship between Mr Netanyahu and Mr Obama was making life harder for Israel to make its case.

 "You might be right," he said, "but the gaps are so wide - not just between us and the president but between the president and his staff.
-Mitchell, Dennis Ross, Dan Shapiro they see things very differently."'Tricks and games'
+Mitchell, Dennis Ross, Dan Shapiro they see things very differently."